-For more information or to get a quote for a Heliomotion system and ground anchors, please visit the website at www.heliomotion.com.
+For more information or to get a quote for a Heliomotion system and ground anchors, please visit the website at www.beesolartech.co.uk.

 If you're looking for traditional roof-based solar panels, solar thermal collectors or a solar battery, it's really easy to get free quotes right here on Solar Guide.
-By filling in our simple form, we can put you in touch with up to 3 MCS certified (or equivalent) solar installers who will provide you with no obligation quotes so you can compare prices.
+By filling in our simple form, we can put you in touch with up to 4 MCS certified (or equivalent) solar installers who will provide you with no obligation quotes so you can compare prices.
 Click below to get started!